silandkyan/griggs_control/README.md

 - install Anaconda, PyTrinamic, PyQt5

-- prepare breakout board and adc: https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/linux
+- prepare breakout board and adc: [https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/running-circuitpython-code-without-circuitpython)

-1. install and configure libusb:
+    1. install and configure libusb driver (or libusbk on Windows, with zadig), setup udev rules on linux
     2. verify that pyftdi and blinka are installed
     3. in case of a langid error, correct the permission settings: "sudo adduser $USER plugdev"; see also: https://eblot.github.io/pyftdi/installation.html
     4. re-plug the device and re-login to a new session!
     5. install ADS115 driver from adafruit (via Spyder or Python shell): "pip install adafruit-circuitpython-ads1x15"
     6. install pyqtgraph (via Spyder or Python shell): "conda install pyqtgraph"

 - setup Spyder so that all variables are cleared before execution (in the settings)